Generalized Wigner theorem for non-invertible symmetries: Generalized Wigner Theorem

 {\bf Proof}:

-In what follows, as befits the ``if and only if'' nature of the Theorem, we explicitly break the proof into two parts. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item We first illustrate the ``if'' part of the theorem.
-Towards that end, we assume that Eq. (\ref{polar}) is satisfied with $\tP$ a non-invertible operator in an enlarged Hilbert space $\tH$ that acts as the identity within ${\cal H}$.
-It is then readily verified that Eq. \eqref{transprob} is obeyed when $\widehat{D}$ is of the form of Eq. \eqref{polar}.
-Indeed, when Eq. \eqref{polar} is satisfied for $\tP$ that acts as the identity on arbitrary states $|\alpha \rangle, |\beta \rangle\in {\cal H}$ then, from Eq. (\ref{D_action}), the inner product
+In what follows, as befits the ``if and only if'' nature of the Theorem, we explicitly break the proof into two parts. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item We first assume the form of Eq. \eqref{polar} for $\widehat{D}$ and aim to verify Eq. \eqref{transprob}.
+Indeed, for $\tP$ that acts as the identity on arbitrary states $|\alpha \rangle, |\beta \rangle\in {\cal H}$ it then follows, from Eq. (\ref{D_action}), that the inner product

-if ${\cal U}$ is unitary, where $^*$ denotes complex conjugation.
+is preserved if ${\cal U}$ is unitary, where $^*$ denotes complex conjugation.
 Similarly, when ${\cal U}$ is antiunitary, we have